zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-15.png "Column selection panel")

-16. Using drag and drop rearrange the columns comprising each row so that Prediction, PredictionProbability and EMPLOYEENUMBER appear on the RHS of the table.
+16. Using drag and drop rearrange the columns comprising each row so that Prediction, PredictionProbability and EMPLOYEENUMBER appear on the right hand side of the table.
 You may also wish to move key attributes such as DEPARTMENT, JOBROLE, ... to the right hand side as well.

     ![](./images/hr3-16.png "Columns rearranged in table")